mdn/content/files/en-us/web/css/@page/index.md

 ### Properties

-The `@page` at-rule, currently, has 1 property that allows the user to assign a name to the rule.
+The `@page` at-rule, allows the user to assign a name to the rule, which is then called in a selector using the `page` property.

 - [`page`](/en-US/docs/Web/CSS/@page/page)
-  - : Allows a selector to used an user defined **named page**
+  - : Allows a selector to use a user defined **named page**

 ## Formal syntax